 I don't like acknowledging my talents.
 I shy away from recognizing them in my own head, let alone talking about them with someone else.
 As a child I was brought up to consider modesty a virtue and talking about something I did well was showing off.
 As a young adult my values and understanding of what was important to me were not developed so for some years I had unrealistic ideas about what I wanted my talents to be and I suffered from a real lack of confidence which blocked me from seeing that actually I did have talents, even if they weren't the ones I thought I should have.
+Further on in this writing I make reference to someone who has helped me to overcome this reticence and to see the sharing of my talents as gifts ... for the benefit of the whole community (p.27).
+I have come to understand that in writing my story about this I am expressing and evolving my talent for originality in bringing my embodied knowledge as an educator into the Academy as a gift for others to share.

-Luckily there were people in my life in my twenties and thirties who not only saw my talents but talked to me about them and asked me to use them to help others.
+To continue my story, there were people in my life in my twenties and thirties who not only saw my talents but talked to me about them and asked me to use them to help others.
 I owe these people gratitude.
-Firstly there was the Health

-Visitor who asked me to help her teach other young mums how to play with their children and to show them some of the activities I did with my little daughters.
+Firstly there was the Health Visitor who asked me to help her teach other young mums how to play with their children and to show them some of the activities I did with my little daughters.
 Then there were the friends who asked me to chair the Playgroup committee - they would be on the committee only if I agreed to be Chair "because you would be good at it" they said.
 I was apprehensive but agreed and in fact it was an enjoyable if challenging experience.
 There was also the teacher twelve years ago who, when my six year old son broke his leg, asked me to accompany him into school every day for a month until he was mobile again.
 That teacher encouraged me to join in the life of the class, firstly helping children with reading, then working with a group and as my confidence grew, reading home time stories to the whole class.
 I loved it and it was partly his suggestion that encouraged me to apply to do a PGCE.

 As I write about the experiences above I see some of the influence those people had on my view of myself and on what my talents really could be.
-They also had an influence on my development of my values and on the person I am today in my relationships with the children in my class as I try to create a positive, caring environment, encouraging children to believe in themselves and in one another and much of my educational research so far has focused on how I try to achieve this.
+They had an influence on the development of my values and on the person I am today in my relationships with the children in my class as I try to create a positive, caring environment, encouraging children to believe in themselves and in one another and much of my educational research so far has focused on how I try to achieve this.
 I have written previously about trying to develop what I have called a loving receptively responsive educational relationship (Formby, 2007, p.5) with the children and I continue to believe for the children and for myself that: